AlinaKriutchenko/Data-Engineering/PredictHQ-Dataset/Predicthq-Bronze-To-Silver-Unified.md

 spark.udf.register('is_recurring', is_recurring)
 ```

-#### We want to have non-duplicated events by tracking the updated flag and only keep the latest updated information.
+#### Filtering non-duplicated events by tracking the updated flag and only keep the latest updated information.
 Select id where state is 'deleted'

 ```